Shaquon/reviews/README.md

   reviewId: Id of review to delete

 #### restaurants - Access restaurant data
-- GET /restaurantss - gets a list of restaurants
+- GET /restaurants - gets a list of restaurants
 [
   {
   id: Number,
   name: String,
   number_of_reviews: Number,
-  noise_level: ‘moderate’,
+  noise_level: String,
   would_recommend: Boolean,
   loved_for: [
     String